zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     - Sign in to the Oracle Public Cloud:
       - Browse to
     https://cloud.oracle.com/en_US/sign-in and entering your tenancy name for *Account* and then clicking Next.
-Check the *Prerequisites* section above for tenancy name.
+Check the *Prerequisites* section above for the tenancy name.

       - When prompted for *User Name* and *Password*, enter your Oracle Cloud Account Sign In credentials (user name and password).
 NOTE: If you are an